nondejus/AwesomeUnityCommunity/README.md

 * [AssetMessenger](https://github.com/wataru-ito/AssetMessenger "") - Unofficial Issuetracker for the Unity Asset Store.
 * [RotateMe](https://github.com/mob-sakai/RotateMe "") - A tutorial for "How to develop a package for UnityPackageManager".
 * [Unitypackage Extractor](https://github.com/Cobertos/unitypackage_extractor "") - Extract a .unitypackage.
+* [Unity Package Tools](https://github.com/jeffcampbellmakesgames/unity-package-tools "") - A set of developer tools to make it easier to create and distribute packages for the native Unity Package Manager.

 ### Asset Bundles <a name="assets-management-bundles"></a>